List of characters in the Mahabharata: Kadru

-Kadru was the daughter of Daksha and wife of Kasyapa.
-She was the mother of thousand nāgas.
-She even cursed her children for not obeying her to be burnt in the snake sacrifice.

-Kaalvakra

-He was the most loyal companion, commander-in-chief and main bodyguard of Kansa.
-He was always appreciated by Kansa.
-He was also cruel like Kansa.
-When Krishna was killing Kansa, Balarama killed him by beating him and cutting his head with hands.

 Kalaratri

 Kalaratri is the seventh among the Navadurgas.
 She is stated in Sauptika Parva.
 When she appears to the Pandava soldiers in dreams, she appears amidst the fighting during an attack by Drona's son Ashwatthama.

 Kalki

 Kalki is the final incarnation of the preserver deity, Vishnu.
 He is stated in Vana Parva of the epic, to incarnate at the end of the Kali Yuga and protect dharma, by destroying the sinners and Mlecchas.